NavyaAgarwal02/Backend-Assignment-VRV-Security/README.md

-# Voting Application for VRV Security Backend Developer Assignment
+# Voting Application for VRV Security Backend Developer Assignment [Role-Based Access Control (RBAC) UI]

 This backend application for a voting system demonstrates **Authentication**, **Authorization**, and **Role-Based Access Control (RBAC)**.
 Users have specific roles, such as Admin or Voter, with varying levels of access and permissions.